Safety and Security in Deer Park Schools

 Washington State law requires schools to conduct at least one drill in every month of the school year, including practice for shelter-in-place, lockdown, and evacuation (CLICK HERE for more information).
 Each building in our district has a schedule for practicing processes and procedures in response to various emergencies.
 Our administrative team reviews plans annually and regularly consults with local law enforcement, fire department, and other emergency response agencies.
 In addition to regular security reviews in which we analyze the safety and security of our facilities, every school in our district is equipped with security cameras and communication tools that help to increase safety and security.

-If there is an emergency at your child’s school, please help us by doing the following:
+If there is an emergency at your child’s school, you can help us by attending the following:

 - Check the DPSD homepage at www.dpsd.org – It is our goal to provide credible, accurate, and helpful information to the public as soon as possible.
 Expect to see additional posts (or updates to previously posted information) on the district website as necessary.
 We understand the need to provide updates to families and local media, but parents must be aware that emergency situations can change rapidly – first and foremost, school administrators are working hard to deal directly with emergency situations.
 Parents should be aware that information received from sources other than school administrators or district personnel may be inaccurate.
 Until information comes directly from district officials or in the form of a statement from the district or law enforcement, please understand that you may be only getting a limited or uninformed perspective.
 In order to get information out to families, we will use our SchoolMessenger notification system to contact parents and guardians with updates and information as soon as we are able and as soon as is appropriate.
 Please use Skyward Family Access to ensure your emergency contact information is always up to date at your child’s school so that you receive these updates.